 Whether there are co-occurring conditions, including physical or mental health issues

 The results cannot be used to bring criminal or civil charges against a parent.
 Further, the results must be kept confidential and are stored in the court file as a sealed record.
 (Fam.
 Code, § 3041.5.)

-The results can only be used to help the family court craft custody/visitation orders.
+The results can only be used in the child custody case to help the family court craft custody/visitation orders.
 (Fam.
 Code §§ 3011, 3041.5.)
-However, the court cannot base its entire adverse custody/visitation decision on such results.
+However, the court cannot base its entire adverse custody determination on such results.
 It must also consider other factors in determining what custody/visitation order is in the child’s best interest.

 If you are concerned about whether drug or alcohol use may affect child custody/visitation issues in your case, talk with a trusted family law attorney about your rights under the law.
 At Cage & Miles, you can find highly-rated and greatly-experienced San Diego divorce attorneys to help you through this difficult time.
 Contact us today to request a confidential consultation.